irfan-wahid/go-crud/README.md

 ## Config
 First, you have to create a table named "barang" using a MySQL database.
 The following are the columns contained in the following table.

-id = int, primaryKey, Auto Increment nama = varchar stok = int harga = float
+id = int, primaryKey, Auto Increment, nama = varchar, stok = int, harga = float,

 Last, you must change the variable value on config/database.go as you create at MySQL database.